arees88/ML_Azure_P3_Capstone/README.md

 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

+In the first part of the project we are using AutoML API to train the model.

 The following configuration was used for the AutoML run:
 ```
 # automl settings